 - Global economic uncertainty has resulted in multinational companies seeking 'innovative' ways to protect profitability and their returns to shareholders. - Growing presence of multinational corporations in South Africa, due to the emergence of large local-origin players and the positioning of South Africa as an investment destination into Africa.
-The top 500 multinational companies account for nearly 70% of world-wide trade and have the greatest ability to shift profits from high tax jurisdictions to low tax jurisdictions. - Developing countries, such as South Africa, are likely to be the most impacted by transfer pricing manipulations, as the current Organisation for Economic Cooperation and Development (OECD) and United Nations (UN) transfer pricing frameworks are seen to favour developed countries (e.g. due to the use of comparable data that is more relevant in developed countries) and the relative shortage of transfer pricing skills and expertise in these jurisdictions.
+The top 500 multinational companies account for nearly 70% of world-wide trade and have the greatest ability to shift profits from high tax jurisdictions to low tax jurisdictions. - Developing countries, such as South Africa, are likely to be the most impacted by transfer pricing manipulations, as the current OECD and UN transfer pricing frameworks are seen to favour developed countries (e.g. due to the use of comparable data that is more relevant in developed countries) and the relative shortage of transfer pricing skills and expertise in these jurisdictions.